vmstio/docs/content/projects/vmcrawl.md

 Disallow: /
 ```

-It will also respect a disallow of all bots/crawlers in this file, or an HTTP 410 reply to this file.
+It will also respect a disallow of all bots/crawlers in this file, or an HTTP 410 reply to any endpoint.

 ## Collected Data